cveras33/web-design-challenge/README.md

 * A [Landing Page](https://cveras33.github.io/web-design-challenge/) containing:
   * An explanation of the project
   * Links to each visualization page.
 There is a side panel in which users can click on any of the visualization previews to be taken to that visualization's page.
-* Four visualization pages, each with
+* Four visualization pages, each with:
   * The title of the visualization
   * The plot itself
   * A paragraph describing the plot and its significance.